Connecting my CNC 3020 to grbl

-I then proceeded to check the grbl settings - and was able to leave them at the defaults - they looked close to the mach3 settings in the screenshots from the manual.
+I then proceeded to check the grbl settings.
+I was able to leave them at the defaults as they looked close to the mach3 settings in the screenshots from the manual.

 I then issued my first attempt at a gCode command

 G00 X 50 which I think should make the X axis move from where it is now (an assumed zero/home point).